ivelum/landing/content/technology/favorite.5.infrastructure.md

   ![Terraform](logos/terraform.svg) Terraform

   CloudFormation and Terraform are tools for defining infrastructure as code (IaC).
-CloudFormation only works with AWS, and Terraform is multi-cloud.
+CloudFormation only works with AWS, while Terraform is multi-cloud.
   Both of them are great, and we use both.